 When querying the Person API endpoint, what type of information is needed in order to provide back data?

-The Person API turns partial contacts into full contacts that contain rich social profiles including name, social networks, company, title, age, gender, location, photos and influencer scores powered by Klout.
+The Person API turns partial contacts into full contacts that contain rich social profiles including name, social networks, company, title, age, gender, location, photos.

 You can search for information by: